 - Like to change things up and serve at different pressures?
 Variable flow control makes it easy without changing your lines.

 - Can’t fix that first-foamy-pour?
 Dial back the flow for the first glass then throttle up for the next pours.

 There are several vendors with flow-control faucets.
-Check out CMBecker, Intertap, and Perlick for some quality offerings.
+Check out Perlick, NukaTap or CMBecker for some quality offerings.
 Want to keep your existing standard faucets but still adjust the flow?
 Try an inline flow control device mounted within your cooler.